 Except as otherwise provided by statute, all property, real or personal, wherever situated, acquired by a married person during the marriage while domiciled in this state is community property.

-California Family Code section 770 defines separate property as follows:
+Additionally, California Family Code Section 770 defines separate property as follows:

 Separate property of a married person includes all of the following:

 (1) All property owned by the person before marriage.
 (2) All property acquired by the person after marriage by gift, bequest, devise, or descent.
 (3) The rents, issues, and profits of the property described in this section. (b) A married person may, without the consent of the person’s spouse, convey the person’s separate property.

 The community property rights of each spouse stop accruing once the parties separate.
 At this point, each party’s community property owned up to the date of separation will be divided 50/50, unless otherwise agreed upon.
 However, each spouse will be awarded 100% of their respective separate property.

 Using the Date of Separation to Determine Spousal Support

 In addition to determining property interests, the date of separation in California divorce helps calculate the parties’ duration of marriage.
 The duration of marriage is a key factor in deciding the award of long-term spousal support.

 Except on written agreement of the parties to the contrary or a court order terminating spousal support, the court retains jurisdiction indefinitely in a proceeding for dissolution of marriage or for legal separation of the parties where the marriage is of long duration.
 For the purpose of retaining jurisdiction, there is a presumption affecting the burden of producing evidence that a marriage of 10 years or more, from the date of marriage to the date of separation, is a marriage of long duration.
 However, the court may consider periods of separation during the marriage in determining whether the marriage is in fact of long duration.
 Nothing in this subdivision precludes a court from determining that a marriage of less than 10 years is a marriage of long duration.